julzaza/wildwitchherbs/_posts/2025-12-04-solstice-dreaming-mugwort-wormwood.md

 A: The solstice night itself (around local midnight) is primary; nights in the Twelve-Night season remain potent.

 **Q: Can I mix mugwort and wormwood?**
-A: Yes—mugwort opens while wormwood clarifies; use wormwood sparingly and respectfully.
+A: Yes, mugwort opens while wormwood clarifies; use wormwood sparingly and respectfully.

 **Q: Do I need to be a witch or initiated?**
 A: Dream-work benefits from guidance and care; start with basic practices and build skill before advanced dream-travel.